iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 ```

 Alright, these two structs should be enough to implement the rest of the logic.
 We first thought about the data we had and tried to represent it with a model.
 Let's jump into another fun part: generating node maps.

+### Generating a node map
+After generating those structs, we have to put them to good use.
+That's where the node map comes in.
+We'll have a node map class that basically generates nodes on scene by respecting the game view's size, which is ``800x600``.

+We'll be creating ``10x10`` nodes to ensure that we are working with integers during creation.
+Trying to avoid floating-point numbers.
+So our node map will have ``80`` nodes on each row and ``60`` nodes on each column.

+Let's review the MonoBehaviour below.